 Through colour, juxtapositions, a face, or a gaze, I seek the pictorial version of the minor keys in music, or a moving soundtrack for the varied scenes of solitude and companionship.

 I completed a Ph.D. in Theatre Studies in Canada, but realised that academia was not for me.
 Instead, I now work hard at a day job and harder around that to make pieces of art that I hope people will find meaningful.
-I am based in London.

 I can be contacted at: ParieLeungWatterson@gmail.com